 Menzies’ cautious approach clashed with Churchill’s brisk way of reaching a decision.
 Menzies further antagonised Churchill by secretly meeting with the President of Irish Free State, Eamon de Valera, in a well-intentioned but naïve attempt to end Irish neutrality in the war.

-While in Britain, Robert and Pattie Menzies both experienced first-hand the devastation caused by German air raids.
-They were deeply moved by what they saw and visited a number of provincial British cities and war factories to help boost morale.
-But Menzies was unable to achieve an increased commitment from Britain for Singapore’s defence.
-With the blitz still in progress and the threat of German invasion not yet passed, Churchill promised only to keep Australia’s concerns in mind.
+While in Britain, Robert Menzies experienced first-hand the devastation caused by German air raids.
+He was deeply moved by what he saw and visited a number of provincial British cities and war factories to help boost morale.
+But Menzies was unable to achieve an increased commitment from Britain for Singapore's defence.
+With the blitz still in progress and the threat of German invasion not yet passed, Churchill promised only to keep Australia's concerns in mind.